hanshartwick/Python-For-Data-Analysis/README.md

 Python for Data Analysis: Pandas &amp; NumPy

 This is a hands-on project completed in order to demonstrate ability in working with NumPy and Pandas libraries.
+This was a guided course offered by Coursera where The user is given tasks and is expected to complete them autonomously.

-The objectives of this course are the following:
+The objectives of this project are the following:

      Task #1: Define single and multi-dimensional NumPy arrays